Skip to main content.

 Professional Background

-Currently, I teach in the MD, MHSA, and PhD programs.
-My teaching techniques include active lecture and group discussion, and I am honing my flipped classroom, case-based learning, and service learning skills.
+Currently, I teach in the MD, MHSA, and Population Health PhD programs.
+My teaching techniques include active lecture and group discussion, flipped classroom, case-based learning, and service learning.
 I deliver course content in online, in-person, or hybrid formats.
-My goal is for students to have a strong understanding of how healthcare systems can and do work (in the US and other countries), including how operational, financial, and policy concepts interlock.
+My goal is for students to have a strong understanding of how healthcare systems can and do work (in the US and other countries) including how operational, financial, and policy concepts interact.
 I am passionate about helping students understand how they, as professionals, can engage in the policy-making process in meaningful and productive ways.
-I am actively engaged in encouraging participation in the joint MD/MHSA program and am a strong proponent of rural educational experiences.
+I am actively encourage participation in the joint MD/MHSA and MD/MPH programs and am a strong proponent of rural educational experiences.

 Education and Training